“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 “You have your orders, Doctor,” Jaarid prompted him from behind the lab console.
 “Take the blood sample.
 We need to know if Lt.
 Telek is a Changeling.”

 His eyes widening a fraction in surprise, the EMH nodded.
 “Of course.
 Just hold still, Lieutenant,” the hologram said lightly to his patient, setting the hypo to draw instead of express before holding it against her neck and pressing the control button.
-The tubule he had inserted into the bottom of the device promptly filled with rich, dark green blood.
-The hologram withdrew the hypo after a few seconds and popped out sample capsule, shaking it and holding it up to eye level before looking once again at Jaarid and Killian.
+The tubule he had inserted into the bottom of the device promptly filled with rich, dark blood.
+The hologram withdrew the hypo after a few seconds and popped out the sample capsule, shaking it and holding it up to eye level before looking once again at Jaarid and Killian.

 “You can run further tests on this if you want, but she’s not a Changeling.”